Flag of the British Virgin Islands: Description

-The flag of the British Virgin Islands features a defaced Blue Ensign with the Union Flag in the canton, and defaced with the coat of arms of the British Virgin Islands.
+The flag of the Virgin Islands features a defaced Blue Ensign with the Union Flag in the canton, and defaced with the coat of arms of the British Virgin Islands.
 The coat of arms, which date to the early nineteenth century, features Saint Ursula holding a flaming gold oil lamp and surrounded by a further eleven lamps, which represent her 11,000 virgin followers.
-The islands were named after these virgin followers by Christopher Columbus when he discovered the islands in 1493, the multiplicity of islands reminding him of the numerous followers.
+The islands were named after these virgin followers by Christopher Columbus when he arrived at the islands in 1493, the multiplicity of islands reminding him of the numerous followers.
 The motto present on the flag reads Vigilate, which translated from Latin is be watchful.
 The flag was modified in 1999, when the shield was enlarged and outlined in white.